 “There were other things in the box that we left there.
 There are some Treasury savings bonds.
-When we set up your trust account, we’ll have the trustee determine the bonds’ current redemption value.
+When we set up your trust account, we’ll have the trustee determine the bonds’ current redemption value and moved them into the trust account.
 There was some cash for you.
 It was from the settlement that was paid because of the accident that killed your father.”

 “How much cash?”